Tuckman’s Theory of Communication Stages With Advantages and Disadvantages

 The Rationale for Studying Small Group Communication

 Firstly, we live among many small groups; for example, your family group and groups of close friends.
 Additionally, colleagues at work, social and recreational clubs, athletic teams, and many more.
 In addition, The world of work—government, politics, health, a business group.
-The work reliance on small groups of experts to gather, interpret and present data to the decision-makers in their organizations.
+The work relies on small groups of experts to gather, interpret, and present data to the decision-makers in their organizations.
 Similarly, Learning how to act and react in a group can help you overcome anxiety and uncertainty.
 Finally, Help you diagnose and improve your performance.

 Citation for this Article (APA 7th Edition)